 Koh Phangan Waterfalls

-There are plenty of Koh Phangan waterfalls, from the smallest to the grandest and the most famous.
-If you like walking or hiking and fancy cooling off in some nice cool pools then the Koh Phangan waterfalls are ideal.
+There are plenty of Koh Phangan waterfalls to explore.
+From the smallest to the grandest and the most famous.
+If you like walking and fancy cooling off in some pools then Koh Phangan waterfalls are ideal.
 Some are a fairly easy walk to access whilst others require more of a hike.
 Make sure you check out the amazing views at a few of the waterfalls on Koh Phangan Island.

-Than Sadet Waterfall is probably the most famous of all the Koh Phangan waterfalls and is a series of beautiful streams and pools.
+Than Sadet Waterfall is probably the most famous of all the Koh Phangan waterfalls.
+And is a series of beautiful streams and pools.
 It also holds some very important history about past and present kings.
-It was first visited by Thai Royalty in 1880’s when King Rama V left an inscription on a rock that still remains today.
-Other past Kings also left their mark after a trip here including the present King Bhumibol.
+It was first visited by Thai Royalty in 1880’s.
+When King Rama V left an inscription on a rock that still remains today.
+Other past Kings also left their mark.
+Including King Bhumibol.
 Still today the water from the falls is considered sacred and used for Royal ceremonies.

-Than Sadet Waterfall is not just one waterfall; there are three (Thong Nang, Saampon and Deang) to see whilst visiting this side of the island, all within easy reach of one another.
-Than Sadet Waterfall is a combination of a series of beautiful streams and pools with a continuous range of giant boulders which make Than Sadet Waterfall so unique.
+Than Sadet Waterfall is not just one waterfall.
+There are three (Thong Nang, Saampon and Deang) to see whilst visiting this side of the island.
+All within easy reach of one another.
+Than Sadet Waterfall is a combination of a series of beautiful streams and pools.
+While there is a continuous range of giant boulders which make Than Sadet Waterfall so unique.
 If you have good hiking shoes, it is possible to walk the entire 3km linking three waterfalls on the boulders themselves.
-The boulders are more like huge stepping stones that can be approached from numerous places; either from beautiful Than Sadet Beach, or from the road into Than Sadet.
+The boulders are more like huge stepping stones.
+Can be approached from numerous places; either from beautiful Than Sadet Beach, or from the road into Than Sadet.

 Phaeng Waterfall is the most popular Koh Phangan waterfalls.
 Phaeng Waterfall is the grandest and one of the largest on the island and it really does come to life after the wet season.
 The waterfall is part of a national park and is located in the centre of the island near Madua Wan.
 There are actually 2 waterfalls, Phaeng Noi (small) and Phaeng Yai (big).
 When you arrive at the park you will first pass the Phaeng Noi along the trail.
 Phaeng Waterfall is high and steep so you cannot climb it.